roaked/roaked.github.io/content/docs/code/snake-game/_index.md

 ![213d](https://miro.medium.com/v2/resize:fit:2800/1*zRZ46MeFZMd5F52CHM6EYA.png)

 {{< hint warning>}}
-- I am currently writing the result details about the Genetic Algorithm
-- [Risto Miikkulainen and Lex Fridman discussing the importance of neuroevolution](https://youtu.be/CY_LEa9xQtg?t=2467) in deep networks: for instance, how applying evolutionary computation is helpful in assessing architecture topology or the layer depth
 - **Bug**: Parameter ranges is mutating with values from a different param_range
 - **Disclaimer** - used the [freeCodeCamp.org](https://www.freecodecamp.org/news/train-an-ai-to-play-a-snake-game-using-python/) base code for the Snake Game, with a couple tweaks for my RL / Genetic Algorithm implementation
 {{< /hint >}}